petergregg/Content/Blog/Articles/Simulate Network Speeds using Fiddler.md

 ## Prerequisites

 The following prerequisites will be required to complete this tutorial:
 - Fiddler.
-If you don't have Fiddler installed, [download Fiddler](https://www.telerik.com/download/fiddler).
+If you don't have Fiddler installed, [download Fiddler for free](https://www.telerik.com/download/fiddler).

 # Simulate Network Speeds using Default Settings